ConservationMetrics/gc-docs/docs/guides/guide-audiomoth/step-3-deploying-audiomoth.md

     correctly in the case and lines up with the microphone hole on the case.**

-    ![Audiomoth with orange box showing where the microphone is on the device.](images/am_mic_and_switch.jpg)
+    ![AudioMoth with orange box showing where the microphone is on the device.](images/am_mic_and_switch.jpg)

 2. Ensure SD card remains fully clicked in.